osrf/gazebo_tutorials/simple_gripper/tutorial.md

         gazebo ~/simple_gripper_tutorial/gripper.world

-1. Right-click on the model and select "View->Joints".
+1. Right-click on the model and select "View->Joints" and "View->Wireframe".
 The newly created joints will be displayed:

 [[file:files/Simple-gripper-joints_5.png|640px]]